Xuloh/uja-cli/README.md

 You can find out more about those projects at https://jisho.org/about and https://github.com/mistval/unofficial-jisho-api#readme.
 I am **NOT** affiliated with any of those projects.

+## Download

+You can download pre built versions of the program in the [release section](https://github.com/Xuloh/uja-cli/releases/).
+Just download them wherever in your `PATH` and you're good to go.

 ## Usage

 - Basic usage :